-RNA therapeutics have come a long way since then, and technological advances and new methods all contribute to developing RNA drugs as safer, more efficacious tools.
-This answer will explain traditional and new methods utilized in developing RNA drugs, fleshing them out further.
+RNA therapeutics have come a long way since then, and advances in technology and new methods all contribute to the development of RNA drugs as safer, more efficacious tools.
+Both traditional and new methods utilized in the development of RNA drugs will be explained fleshing it out further in this answer.